The Driving Forces Behind The Shift to Hybrid Work Models

 Now that we’ve delved into the driving forces behind the shift to flexible work arrangements, it’s time to explore two popular strategies: desk booking and hot desking.
 We’ll dissect the nuances of each approach, weighing their respective pros and cons.
 By understanding these distinctions, you’ll be better equipped to determine which strategy aligns best with your organization’s needs and culture.

-Desk Booking & Hot Desking Defined
+What is Desk Booking & Hot Desking?

-Desk booking:
+Desk Booking

-Hot desking:
+Hot Desking

 To help you decide which strategy best suits your needs, here is our summary of the pros and cons of each approach.